 Crawlability and indexing

 Submit an XML sitemap in Google Search Console and verify that your robots.txt file does not block important sections.
-Use the URL Inspection tool on your top ten pages to confirm they are indexed and that the rendered HTML matches what you see in the browser.
+Use the URL Inspection tool on your most important pages to confirm they are indexed and that the rendered HTML matches what you see in the browser.

 Page experience signals are not the biggest ranking factor, but they decide ties.
-Aim for Largest Contentful Paint under 2.5 seconds, Interaction to Next Paint under 200 milliseconds, and Cumulative Layout Shift under 0.1.
+Aim for fast loading, responsive interaction, and stable layout that does not shift as the page renders.
 PageSpeed Insights and the Core Web Vitals report in Search Console will show where you stand.

 Compress images, defer non-critical scripts, and remove apps or plugins you no longer use.
 On mobile, check that text is readable without zoom, tap targets are spaced, and pop-ups do not cover the main content.

-On-page SEO is where most beginners under-invest.
+On-page SEO is where many beginners under-invest.
 The work is unglamorous but compounds quickly.
 Use the checklist below as a template you apply to every important page.

-Title tag Primary keyword near the start, under 60 characters, unique per page Strongest on-page ranking and click signal
+- Title tag: primary keyword near the start, kept concise, unique per page.
+This is the strongest on-page ranking and click signal.

-H1 One per page, matches search intent, distinct from the title tag Confirms the topic to users and search engines
+- Main heading: one per page, matches search intent, distinct from the title tag.
+It confirms the topic to users and search engines.

-Schema Article, Product, FAQ, or Breadcrumb where relevant Eligible for rich results
+- Schema: Article, Product, FAQ, or Breadcrumb where relevant, so pages are eligible for rich results.

 Match the page to search intent

-Before writing or editing, search the target keyword and study the top ten results.
+Before writing or editing, search the target keyword and study the leading results.
 If they are buying guides, a product page will struggle.
 If they are product pages, a long blog post will not win.
 Mirror the dominant format, then improve on depth, clarity, or freshness.

 Build topical depth, not keyword density